God of War: Chains of Olympus: Reception

 GameSpot and IGN criticized the short length and minimal boss fights, although GamePro stated that it has "the same epic feel" as the previous installments and claimed that if it was the only God of War title, "it would still stand on its own merits."
-Cheat Code Central claimed Chains of Olympus is "one of the best games ever made for the PSP."
-They claimed that it is "definitely a must-buy game for all current fans" and that it "has everything you've come to expect from God of War, just in a little disc and on a smaller screen."
 GameTrailers went on to praise the replay value for being able to "bring your powered-up methods of destruction with you."